pulumi/docs/reference/vs/terraform.md

 redirect_from: /reference/terraform.html
 ---

-Terraform is the closest comparison to make to Pulumi.
+Terraform is the closest comparison to Pulumi.
 In Terraform, you write programs in a custom domain-specific-language (DSL) called Hashicorp Configuration Language (HCL), and the Terraform engine takes care of provisioning and updating resources, very similar to Pulumi.
 Just like Pulumi, Terraform supports many cloud providers.
 In fact, thanks to integration with Terraform, Pulumi is able to support a